blakazulu/search-mcp/docs/api-reference.md

 ## get_index_status

-Returns statistics about the current project's index, including paths to the index and config files.
+Returns statistics about the current project's index, including paths to the index and config files, and hybrid search information.

 ### Parameters